pradeepvemulakonda/Snomed/README.md

 Create a Neo4j database to import Snomed drug files and provide a REST interface to access the data.

-For information reg Neo4j please visist http://neo4j.com/
+For information reg Neo4j please visit http://neo4j.com/

 <h5>Prepare files to be uploaded to Neo4j</h5>